The teachers work with the whole dancer, not just the technical side. Small classes provide plenty of attention and

 After retiring from ARB as a performer, Martin expanded his teaching, production and choreographic work.
-Martin has been an integral part of the teaching staff at the Princeton Ballet School, Rutgers University and Westminster Choir College, and has also served as the School’s Music Director.
-He has staged full-length and repertory ballets for several companies, including Romeo and Juliet and Philip Jerry’s Our Town and Septime Webre’s Fluctuating Hemlines.
+Martin has been an integral part of the teaching staff at the Princeton Ballet School, Rutgers University and Westminster Choir College, and has also served as the School’s Music Director and ARBW Ballet Master.
+He has staged full-length and repertory ballets for several companies, including Romeo and Juliet and Philip Jerry’s Our Town.
 Additionally, Martin has choreographed for several Princeton Ballet School productions, including Sleeping Beauty, Swan Lake, Don Quixote and Coppélia.
 In 2010, Mr. Martin became Artistic Director of American Repertory Ballet.
-Since then, he has premiered a new production of Nutcracker, choreographed several new works including Ephemeral Possessions, Pathways, Rite of Spring and a new full length, Romeo and Juliet and A Midsummer Night’s Dream.
-To date, Martin has commissioned 21 new works for the company, including 7 world premieres.
+Since then, he has premiered a new production of Nutcracker, choreographed several new works including Ephemeral Possessions, Pathways, Rite of Spring, Firebird, and a full-length Romeo and Juliet and A Midsummer Night’s Dream.
+To date, Martin has commissioned 21 new works for the company, including 14 world premieres.